 5. Regulators are rolling out more compliance and regulations on AI.
 How should companies start or continue to build a responsible AI framework to follow regulations and minimize risks for their customers?

 Miriam Vogel, Chair on the National AI Advisory Committee, answered that navigating the concept of trustworthiness in AI on a global scale can be challenging due to differing expectations.
 Nevertheless, we all share a common goal: ensuring that AI systems, which have become essential and enjoyable parts of our lives, are used as intended.
-We must prioritize safety and strive to create AI systems that benefit everyone without causing exclusion, discrimination, or harm.
+We must prioritize fairness, safety and strive to create AI systems that benefit everyone without causing exclusion, discrimination, or harm.
 By promoting responsible AI practices, we can continue to enjoy the advantages of AI while maintaining a safe and inclusive environment for all.

 Assign someone from the C-suite to be accountable for significant decisions or issues, so that everyone knows who to consult and who is responsible.
 Standardize the decision-making process across the organization to foster internal trust, which in turn builds public trust.
 While external AI regulations are essential, companies can implement internal measures to communicate the trustworthiness of their AI systems.